fbpx

 international-students-sewing-bespoke-footballs

-Donating our Academic Families balls opened many doors – or rather local Kenyan school gates - and opportunities for us to connect to children we would never have met otherwise.
+Donating our Academic Families balls opened many doors – or rather Kenyan school gates - and opportunities for us to connect to children we would never have met otherwise.
+Using football as a global language, our international students were able to form instant bonds with local Kenyan children, parents and teachers.

-Cultural immersion for British boarding school students in Kenya
+Cultural immersion for international students

+Our next project focused on sustainability and reducing the conflict between humans and wildlife.
 With local Kenyan support, we designed and built a waterhole pan to increase its capacity and reduce evaporation.
 This helped to ensure the local wildlife would have a steady supply of water even during the droughts.
-We employed several local Maasai to assist us in building the elephant-proof structure, and we all worked hard together.
-What a privilege it was to work alongside the Maasai!

-International boarding school students learn to track wildlife on African safari
+Learning to track wildlife on safari

 international-students-learn-to-make-fire